 The Generic Names Supporting Organization (GNSO) is responsible for creating policy applicable to gTLDs.
 The GNSO policy development process on new gTLDs was aimed at creating a standing policy to guide the ongoing introduction of new gTLDs.
-The GNSO Policy Development Process (PDP) is formally defined in the ICANN Bylaws (see http://www.icann.org/general/bylaws.htm#AnnexA).
-The GNSO's final report on the introduction of New gTLDs can be found here (Part A, Part B).
+The GNSO Policy Development Process (PDP) is formally defined in the ICANN Bylaws (see http://icann.org/general/bylaws.htm#AnnexA).
+The GNSO's final report on the introduction of New gTLDs can be found here: